PoisotLab/ms_network_prediction/manuscript.md

 To make ecology predictive, we need to use our model to answer the forward problem.

-Process-based models attempt to model the state of a system by quantifying how measurable states of the system effect oneanother, often in the form of differential/difference equations .
+Process-based models attempt to model the state of a system by quantifying how measurable states of the system effect one-another, often in the form of differential/difference equations .
 In ecology, process-based models were long "toys" [@Okubo]---useful for exploring the outcomes of oversimplified versions of dynamics.

 Statistical models are often used for inference and hypothesis testing.
 The quantitative representation of "effects" in statistical models---the influence of each input on the output---is broadly assumed to be linear.
 In the frequentist context, this often boils down to "significance".

 On some scales, empirical time-series encode enough information about the process for machine-learning approaches to make accurate forecasts.
 However, its clear this approach won't work as we rapidly shift the abiotic environment to conditions which have not been observed in the data.

-Applied context.

-Lots of uncertainty in what will work---iterative framework

-Forecasting is the best way we have to validate process models.

 The process from data to forecast.
 ![box figure caption](figures/forecasting.png){#fig:forecastingBox}